MaibornWolff/codecharta/gh-pages/_docs/07-01-new-to-code.md

 # Branching / Releasing

 We create Pull Requests to the `main` branch after implementing a feature or fixing a bug.
 There is no release or development branch.
 We never push on `main` directly.
-Please take a look at our [contributing guidelines](https://github.com/MaibornWolff/codecharta/blob/main/CONTRIBUTING.md) before you start comitting.
+Please take a look at our [contributing guidelines](https://github.com/MaibornWolff/codecharta/blob/main/CONTRIBUTING.md) before you start committing.

-# Github Actions
+# GitHub Actions

-In Github Actions, we defined stages, which group different jobs.
+In GitHub Actions, we defined stages, which group different jobs.
 Inside a stage, all jobs run in parallel.
 There is no data persistence between stages, so we have to rebuild our application in each stage.
 The CI consists of the following stages:

 -   Testing (which runs on every push on an active PR)
 -   Sonar Analysis (which runs on every push on an active PR after testing to ensure code quality metrics are met)